kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

   * Recruit T3 to access Sith Base
   * Kill the Sith Governor to get the Launch Codes
   * Steal the Ebon Hawk and escape Taris
 **2. Dantooine**

-* - Become a Jedi Padawan
+  * Become a Jedi Padawan
-* - Redeem Juhani to the light side
+  * Redeem Juhani to the light side
-* - Find the Star Map in the ancient ruins
+  * Find the Star Map in the ancient ruins
 **3. Manaan**
-* - Raid the Sith Base to recover the Data Module for the Republic
+  * Raid the Sith Base to recover the Data Module for the Republic
-* - [Sonic Buffer](t5kyf#ch4Soft_Buffers) to skip the Mother Firaxan
+  * [Sonic Buffer](t5kyf#ch4Soft_Buffers) to skip the Mother Firaxan
-* - Find the Star Map on the ocean floor
+  * Find the Star Map on the ocean floor
 **4. Tatooine**

-* - [Save Teleport](5dagb) into the Eastern Dune Sea
+  * [Save Teleport](5dagb) into the Eastern Dune Sea
-* - Kill the Krayt Dragon OR perform Krayt Skip to obtain the Star Map
+  * Kill the Krayt Dragon OR perform Krayt Skip to obtain the Star Map **5.
+Korriban**

-**5. Korriban**

-* - Inflitrate the Academy
+  * Inflitrate the Academy
-* - Earn five prestige points with Uthar Wynn
+  * Earn five prestige points with Uthar Wynn
-* - Find the Star Map in Naga Sadow's Tomb
+  * Find the Star Map in Naga Sadow's Tomb
 **6. Leviathan**

-* - Rescue the crew using Mission
+  * Rescue the crew using Mission
-* - Skip the spacewalk sequence
+  * Skip the spacewalk sequence
-* - Skip the Saul Karath fight
+  * Skip the Saul Karath fight
-* - Defeat Darth Malak and escape
+  * Defeat Darth Malak and escape
 **7. Kashyyyk**

-* - [Save Teleport](5dagb) to skip visiting the Wookiee Village
+  * [Save Teleport](5dagb) to skip visiting the Wookiee Village
-* - Recruit Jolee Bindo to access Lower Shadowlands
+  * Recruit Jolee Bindo to access Lower Shadowlands
-* - Find the Star Map in the Lower Shadowlands
+  * Find the Star Map in the Lower Shadowlands
-* - [Save Teleport](5dagb) to the Wookiee Village to Return to the Ebon Hawk
+  * [Save Teleport](5dagb) to the Wookiee Village to Return to the Ebon Hawk **8.
+Lehon**

-**8. Unknown Planet**

-* - Rescue the Elder Warrior and obtain Ship Parts
+  * Rescue the Elder Warrior and obtain Ship Parts
-* - Use the Rakatan Ritual to enter the Ancient Temple
+  * Use the Rakatan Ritual to enter the Ancient Temple
-* - Defeat Bastila and stay true to the Light Side
+  * Defeat Bastila and stay true to the Light Side
-* - Repair the Ebon Hawk and fly to the Star Forge

-**9. Star Forge**
+  * Repair the Ebon Hawk and fly to the Star Forge **9.
+Star Forge**

-* - Find and kill Darth Malak
+  * Find and kill Darth Malak

 The reasoning for the middle planets:
 - Manaan is first because there are no fights we have to win, and thus our relatively weak combat abilities don't matter as much.